neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/using-slack.md

 Both channel and repo should have the same name (sometimes the first thing we should talk about is decide on how we call the channel and repo).
 All information/discussion about that project goes to that channel, and all code regarding the project's experiment design and data analysis should go to that repo.

 In addition, channels and repo should be linked using the `/github` [bot](https://slack.github.com/).
-Type  `/github subscribe [repository_name]` in the repository_name channel in Slack, and the channel will automatically post updates about e.g. commits, PRs, etc. occurring in the repo.
+Type  `/github subscribe [repository_name] commits:*` in the repository_name channel in Slack, and the channel will automatically post updates about e.g. commits, PRs, etc. occurring in the repo (`commits:*` gets commits from all branches, not just main).

 !!! hint
 	If you make any change to the lab_manual, i.e. to [the lab_manual repo in github](./../../../about-this-manual/how-to-update-the-manual/), you'll see automatic notifications in the lab_manual channel in Slack.
 That's because the lab_manual channel was subscribed to the corresponding repo in github, in the same way project channel should be.